+The smaller $C$, the larger $\sigma$ can be, hence, $\epsilon$ can be smaller which gives stronger privacy.
+However, the smaller $C$, the more iterations (larger $K$) are needed for convergence.
+And if selected too small, no fast enough convergence is possible.
 In next experiments we use clipping constant $C=0.1$, which gives a drop of at most $10\%$ in test accuracy for $\sigma \leq 20$ for both strongly convex and plain convex objective functions.
 To keep the test accuracy loss $\leq$ 10\% in the non-convex case, we choose $C=0.025$ and $\sigma \leq 12$.